CONSTITUTION OF THE

 Whereas, the Churches of God, General Conference, accept the Bible as their rule of faith, conduct, and discipline, and,

-Whereas, we, the members of the First Church of God, Newville, do declare that we are in full accord with the General Conference and the Eastern Region Conference of the Churches of God, General Conference in accepting the Bible as our rule and guide for Church membership and Church government, and,
+Whereas, we, the members of the First Church of God of Newville, do declare that we are in full accord with the General Conference and the Eastern Regional Conference of the Churches of God, General Conference in accepting the Bible as our rule and guide for Church membership and Church government, and,

 Whereas, the necessity for a system of harmony and cooperation for the best interests of the Redeemer’s Kingdom exists, therefore,